 Our consideration of the internal control was for the limited purpose described in the first paragraph of this section, and was not designed to identify all deficiencies in internal control that might be material weaknesses, or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We identified certain deficiencies in internal control, described in the accompanying schedule of findings and questioned costs as items 2023-1 that we consider to be material weaknesses.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-To the Board of Directors Osage County Rural Water District No. 15 Page 2
+To the Board of Directors Rural Water Management District No. 15, Osage County, Oklahoma Page 2